 In the garden, we collect rainwater for watering plants and use chemicals as little as possible.

-We encourage our guests to drink tap water, which comes from local springs, and do not buy or supply bottled water.
+We encourage our guests to drink tap water, which comes from local springs.

 Wherever possible, the food and drink which we provide in the apartments or for sale in our ‘shop’ is organic.